Rukewe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions contains a script that execute permission to the owner and the group owner 7-everybody contains a script that adds execution permission to the owner 8-James_Bond contains a script that sets the permission to the file hello
+6-multiple_permissions contains a script that execute permission to the owner and the group owner 7-everybody contains a script that adds execution permission to the owner 8-James_Bond contains a script that sets the permission to the file hello 9-John_Doe contains a script that sets the mode of the file hello 10-mirror_permissions contains a script that sets the mode of the file hello the same as olleh's mode 11-directories_permissions contains a script adds execute permission to all subdirectories Create a directory
+Changes the group owner